Majoring in Psychology

 - Take courses in the life sciences.
 Every psychology course you take is likely to rely a great deal on your understanding of the nervous and endocrine systems.
 You will find the knowledge you gain from courses such as BIOL 1306 and ANTH 2301 to be invaluable.

 - Take at least one statistics course.
 For many students, understanding and using statistical methods is the biggest challenge they face in pursuing a degree in psychology.
 The more statistical skill you acquire at the beginning of your academic career, the better off you’ll be in the long run.
+PSYC 2317 is an ideal introduction to statistical methods and focuses on the kinds of questions that are of interest to psychologists and other behavioral scientists.

 - Learn everything you can about research methods.
 Every natural and social science course you take will include instruction in research methods.
 These methods are highly similar across disciplines, so learning what an experiment is in a biology class differs little from learning about experiments in a psychology class.
 For a psychology major, knowledge and understanding of research methods is vital.